 Past nominations remain active for several years; anyone nominated but not yet selected will continue to be considered along with any new nominations.
 Previous nominations may be expanded with new information.

 Nominations may be made year-round and sent back by mail (BSAA, 2035 Monroe Avenue, Rochester, NY 14618), fax (585-248-3638) or e-mail ([email protected]).
-For a copy of the nomination form in Word, click here: BSAA-BHS Alum Hall of Fame Nomntn, or as a PDF: BSAA-BHS Alum Hall of Fame Nomntn.
+For a copy of the nomination form in Word, click here: BSAA-BHS Hall of Fame Nomination Form.
+For a PDF, click here: BSAA-BHS Hall of Fame Nomination Form.
 Nomination forms also are available at the BSAA’s Kay Heinrich Clark Alumni Resource Center in the 12 Corners Elementary School building (2035 Monroe Avenue).
 To receive a nomination form by mail, call (585) 442-6055 and leave your name and mailing address.